DevelopmentHellaHell/SeniorProject/src/DevelopmentHell.Hubba/README.txt

 Ensure you have the App.config in the "Solution Items" folder in the solution explorer.
 If you are missing the App.config file in the "Solution Items" folder, please paste the given App.config into the root of the project (the same directory as the solution file).
 This file holds all of the configurations for the database.

 Next open SSMS and make sure to connect to a Database Engine with the server name as "."
-NOTE:
-- if running on sqlexpress, change 'MSSQL15.MSSQLSERVER' to 'MSSQL15.SQLEXPRESS' run it
-- else if running on dev sqlserver, change 'MSSQL15.SQLEXPRESS' to 'MSSQL15.MSSQLSERVER' run it
 - ensure to change the server connection string in the App.config under the "Solution Items" folder if your server name is different.
 - if already is the one you need, don't worry

 Once you are connected to the SSMS server, create a new query by clicking on the "New Query" button and copy the contents of one of the files in the DS_schemas folder and paste it into your query on SSMS.
 Repeat the step above until you have ran all of the scripts in the "DS_schemas" folder.
 NOTE:
+- if running on sqlexpress, change 'MSSQL15.MSSQLSERVER' to 'MSSQL15.SQLEXPRESS' run it
+- else if running on dev sqlserver, change 'MSSQL15.SQLEXPRESS' to 'MSSQL15.MSSQLSERVER' run it
 - There may be errors that show up in the console on SSMS - this is perfectly normal.
-- Close and reopen SSMS and check contents of newly made DB to ensure the database is setup correctly.
 - If needed, you may need to enable the status of the security login.
 To do this, follow the steps below.
+- Restart the SSMS server and check contents of newly made DB to ensure the database is setup correctly.

 If you need to enable the status of the security login, on the SSMS explorer, go under Security >> Logins.
 There will be multiple security users prefixed with "DevelopmentHell.Hubba.SqlUser".